 When we’re talking about bonuses, play-throughs deserve a little section of their own.

-Play-throughs—also known as rollovers—are often one of the terms of a deposit match, deposit bonus, or free bet.
+Play-throughs—also known as rollovers—are often one of the terms of a deposit match, deposit bonus, or bonus bet.
 Effectively, a rollover is the number of times you need to wager the deposit amount + bonus in order to withdraw it from your account.

 Example: Let’s say you deposit $250 to your sportsbook account.
 You’ve scored a deal where you get a 50% bonus—but the Ts and Cs state you’re subject to a 5 x rollover.
 You’ll need to wager your $250 + the 50% deposit of $125 (a total of $375) 5 times before you can withdraw the bonus amount.

-New sportsbooks in AZ is new odds
+New sportsbooks in AZ are new odds

 Options at your new sportsbooks in Arizona are the key to boosting your bankroll.
-You can leverage your stable of betting sites to your advantage easily, just by comparing their betting odds in AZ.
+You can leverage your stable of new betting sites to your advantage easily, just by comparing their betting odds in AZ.

 Let’s say you’re betting $110 on the Arizona Cardinals +6.5 -110 at sportsbook A. Then you notice sportsbook B is offering +7 -105.
 At sportsbook A, your $110 will get you $100.
 At sportsbook B, that same stake will get you $104.76.